benchristel/refactoring-workshop/cli-client/README.md

   cases you haven't considered?
 - Describe three ways of getting the username and password out of the file.
 What are the pros and cons of each?
+- How easy will it be for future maintainers of your library to understand the implementation?
 - How easy will it be for developers who use your library to test code that calls it?
 - How confident are you that your code is correct?
 What could you change to increase that confidence?
+- Test frameworks often run tests in parallel to cut down on test run times.
+Could all your tests run in parallel?
+  Why or why not?
 - Describe two tradeoffs that you made while choosing a course of implementation.
 - If you could change one thing about the programming language or operating system to make this story easier to implement, what would it be?
 What other problems might that change cause?
+- The story and notes hint at the possibility of an alternative implementation that might be much easier, if you could confirm that it worked.
+What is it?
 - What are some security issues with this method of authentication?
 Is there anything you can do to mitigate them?